antronerds/r2-tutorials/docs/Kaplan_Meier.md

-1. Select from the main screen either the left menu or in field 3, Kaplan Meier " By gene expression.
-Make sure that "Tumor Neuroblastoma public " Versteeg " 88" is selected, for analyses choose "Kaplan Scan a single gene" fill in MYCN and use as cut-off method "scan" and click "Next".
+1. Select from the main screen either the left menu or in field 3, Kaplan Meier "by gene expression".
+Make sure that "Tumor Neuroblastoma public Versteeg 88" is selected, for analysis choose "Kaplan Scan a single gene", fill in MYCN and use as cut-off method "scan" and click "Next".
 2. In the next screen use the prefilled settings and click "next".
 3. The Kaplan scan generates a Kaplan Meier Plot based on the most